nastako/pytrope/README.md

 # pytrope
-A couple of python scripts for pulling trope data off of tvtropes.org.
+A couple of python scripts for pulling trope data off of [TV Tropes](tvtropes.org).
 Useful for writers who need quick inspiration!

 ## `format.py`